-When you are feeling stressed, overwhelmed or things don’t make sense, it is easy and natural to forget the routines you already have in place.
-You have shaped and implemented these routines, which you enjoy and which have provided you comfort, contributed to you feeling positive, given you time out from you daily demands and have added to your sense of wellbeing in the past.
+When you are feeling stressed, overwhelmed or things don’t make sense, it is easy and natural to lose motivation and let go of the positive habits and routines you once enjoyed in your day to day life.
+You have shaped and implemented these routines, which you enjoy and have provided you comfort, while contributing to positive feelings.
+Subconciously, these positive routines have given you time out from your daily demands and have added to your sense of wellbeing in the past.

-The important aspect of this approach, is to ensure that when you do reconnect, you consistently follow the following steps every day for the following next week and you will notice the positive changes, which have occurred as a result of your commitment.
-Once you begin to notice changes, continue with these tools and you will begin to experience increasing positive changes with each week and you will notice an significant positive shifts in your feelings, thoughts and actions.
+The important aspect of this approach, is to ensure that when you do reconnect, you consistently follow these steps every day for a week, taking notice of the positive changes which have occurred as a result of your commitment.
+As your commitment grows, you are likely to experience increased positive changes as each week goes by and you see shifts in your feelings, thoughts and actions.

-If you would find it easier to work with one of our volunteer counsellors on the EAST toolkit, feel free to contact us at GriefLine on 1300 845 745, 7 days a week, 365 days a year.
+If you would find it easier to work with one of our volunteer counsellors on the EAST toolkit, feel free to contact us at GriefLine through your local state hotline number.
+We are available 7 days a week, 365 days a year.

 What does the EAST Toolkit stand for?

 Eating: When you are experiencing grief, loss and/or trauma it is very easy to get out of your normal routine.
 Ensure you eat regularly and healthily throughout the day.
 Increase your water intake during the day and limit your alcohol and other illicit drugs, especially at night, when you find there may be little distraction from your thoughts or feelings.
 Limit your sugar intake during the day and do not eat anything with added sugar after your main meal of an evening (this can include cakes, biscuits, lollies, ice-cream, chocolate and foods, which may have added sugar such as yogurt – choose a yogurt, which does not have any added sugar).
 Stop eating at least two hours prior to bedtime.